Robik803/mini-blockchain-rust/README.md

-# Mini Blockchain (Rust)
+# Mini Blockchain Simulator in Rust 🦀🔗

-Learning blockchain structure through building a small simulator with Rust.
+This project is a personal learning experiment to understand blockchain internals by **rebuilding the essential components from scratch** in Rust — inspired by Solana's account model and cryptography.

 ## Overview
 A hands-on Rust project to understand blockchain fundamentals by developing a small, modular simulator.